japaric/no-std-async-experiments-2/README.md

 # `no-std-async-experiments-2`

+*Heads up*: You are looking at a snapshot branch, not master.

 (For historical reasons the name says `no-std` but this is specifically about *embedded* `no_std` programs that target microcontrollers like ARM Cortex-M based ones)